Lemons, Lavender, & Laundry

 You can make your dividers as simple or as extravagant as you want.

-Directions: How to Make A Recipe Binder
+How to Organize Recipes with A Recipe Binder

 Then use a 3 hole punch to punch out holes so the dividers fit into your binder.
 Please note that you may have to trim the sides a bit so they fit into the hole-punch… and once you put the dividers into the binder, you may need to trim the bottoms as well.
 I’d rather start with too much spacing, than not enough.

-… and some fun, patterned washi tape to the tabs.
+I then added some fun, patterned washi tape to the tabs.

 I decided against labeling the tabs, and simply put a coded system at the front of the binder.